 You may be liable for losses arising from an unauthorised transaction that occurs before you report the theft of your card etc., if your financial institution can prove on the balance of probabilities that you contributed to the loss through fraud or because you:

-• voluntarily disclosed your PIN or password to another person, including a family member or friend;
+• voluntarily disclosed your PIN or password to another person;

-• kept a record of your PIN together with your access card;
+• kept a record of your PIN with your bank card;

 • acted with extreme carelessness in failing to protect the security of your PIN or password;